johnalison/obsidian-notes/1-projects/Mixed2.0/mixed2.0.md

 - [x] Test script crashing b/c of memory
 	- [x] When max 2 extra jets / Running with 1 worker fixes it
 	- [ ] Now think this was b/c I was making too many hists! / back to 4 workers
 	- [ ] Swap memory -> 0 / Maybe faster using 2 workers ?
-- [ ] Need to reduce memory!
+A: no it doesnt!

 # Template Fixes